amenocal/CSC4356/Test during class/README.md

 Hello Triangle:

-Triforce Logo, you are able to change it's colors with a slider and also rotating the triangle.
+Triforce Logo, you are able to change it's colors and  rotating the triangle with sliders..

 Transform:

-House 3D object, able to Rotate along Y axis and Translate down the Z axis, and change Persepective(Field of View) through sliders
+House 3D object, able to Rotate along Y axis, Translate down the Z axis, and change Persepective(Field of View) with  sliders